Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Discussion

 \paragraph{Sycophancy as the depth-of-encoding keystone and escalation entry point.} The sycophancy findings are consistent with the depth-of-encoding framework at its most extreme: the property with the lowest baseline produces the most unpredictable scaffold interactions (Section~\ref{sec:sycophancy-scaffold}).
 These findings acquire additional significance from recent work establishing a causal pathway from sycophancy through reward hacking to emergent misalignment~\cite{denison2024sycophancy, taylor2025school, macdiarmid2025emergent} (though the opinion-agreement sycophancy measured here may differ in construct from the reward-hacking sycophancy studied in those works).
 Sycophantic agreement generalises zero-shot to progressively more dangerous specification gaming, culminating in reward tampering; training away sycophancy substantially reduces reward tampering rates~\cite{denison2024sycophancy}.
 Models trained on structurally similar harmless reward hacking generalise to unrelated misalignment~\cite{taylor2025school}, and standard RLHF safety evaluations using chat-like prompts fail to detect misalignment that persists on agentic tasks~\cite{macdiarmid2025emergent}.
 If these escalation dynamics hold under agentic deployment, the combination of low baselines and sign-level unpredictability under scaffolding (Table~\ref{tab:sycophancy-rates}) means neither the severity nor the direction of the risk can be assessed without per-model, per-configuration testing.
 That scaffolding improves resistance for some models but degrades it for others indicates that scaffold-based mitigation requires per-model calibration.

-\paragraph{Format dependence as a lower bound on alignment evaluation fragility.} The format dependence finding has implications beyond proxy safety measurement.
+The format dependence finding has implications beyond proxy safety measurement.
 Current alignment evaluations, including scheming assessments~\cite{meinke2024frontier}, alignment faking tests~\cite{greenblatt2024alignment}, and joint developer evaluations, use specific evaluation formats, none of which have been subjected to systematic format sensitivity analysis.
 No major evaluation standard, including NIST AI~800-2~\cite{nistai8002026} and the EU AI Act~\cite{euaiact2024}, mandates format-paired evaluation.
-Frontier responsible-scaling frameworks, led by Anthropic's RSP~\cite{anthropicrsp2023}, have incorporated scaffold-augmented evaluation for dangerous capabilities, but this methodology has not yet been extended to format sensitivity analysis of the safety benchmarks that inform deployment decisions.
+Frontier responsible-scaling frameworks, led by Anthropic's RSP~\cite{anthropicrsp2026}, have incorporated scaffold-augmented evaluation for dangerous capabilities, but this methodology has not yet been extended to format sensitivity analysis of the safety benchmarks that inform deployment decisions.
 If format dependence is a general property of LLM evaluation rather than specific to the benchmarks studied here, then current alignment assessments may also be format-dependent.
-This concern is supported by evidence that frontier models increasingly distinguish between evaluation and deployment contexts~\cite{iaisr2026}, and by our finding that agentic scaffolding changes the effective evaluation format through content loss (0--4\% option propagation).
+Frontier models increasingly distinguish between evaluation and deployment contexts~\cite{iaisr2026}, and our propagation data show agentic scaffolding altering the effective evaluation format through content loss (0 to 4\% option propagation); both findings sharpen the concern.